MicrosoftDocs/playfab-docs/playfab-docs/features/new-leaderboards-statistics/statistics/create-basic-statistics.md

 ---
-title: Create a Basic Statistic
+title: Create a basic statistic
 author: braulioal
 description: Learn more about how to create a basic Statistics ms.author: braulioal